klaundal/ppigrf/README.md

 The output will have shape `(4, 2, 3)`.

 ## Why?
-There are lots Python modules that can calculate IGRF values.
+There are lots of Python modules that can calculate IGRF values.
 Most are wrappers of Fortran code, which can be tricky to compile.
 This version is pure Python.
 I also prefer the ppigrf interface over the alternatives.

 ## Notes